JeremieLitzler/extension-digital-gardener/README.md

 You can have several entries with the same URL chunk but different time ranges.

-You cannot disable the website blocker in the settings while keeping the extension enabled because I feel that it will allow you to cheat.
+You cannot disable the Digital Gardener in the settings while keeping the extension enabled because I feel that it will allow you to cheat.
 You can still update the time range you're blocking the

 You can :